Venezuela to contract for two Iran-built oil tankers to expand fleet

 The Anita departed Iran in late December carrying an Iranian condensate cargo for PDVSA, one of the sources said.
 It has not yet arrived in Venezuela, according to tanker tracking services.

-A separate vessel chartered by Iran's state firm Naftiran Intertrade Company (NICO), the supertanker Wen Yao, also is on its way to Venezuela carrying Iranian condensate as part of an oil swap with PDVSA, monitoring firm TankerTrackers.com said.
+Two separate vessels chartered by Iran's Naftiran Intertrade Company (NICO), the supertankers Wen Yao and Sea Cliff, also are expected to deliver Iranian condensateto Venezuela this month as part of an oil swap with PDVSA, according to monitoring firm TankerTrackers.com.
+The Sea Cliff was seen near PDVSA's Jose port on Monday, TankerTrackers.com said.

-By the end of the contract, PDVSA will have paid Iran about 157 million euros for the four vessels, according to the proposal drafted in the document.
+By the end of the contract, PDVSA will have paid Iran about 157 million euros for the four vessels, according to the proposal.
 The deal was first announced in 2006 with much fanfare by Tehran and the government of then-President Hugo Chavez.

 Some of the vessels to be handed over by Iran could be operated by third parties, according to one person.